aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 When QnABot stack is installed, open Content Designer **Settings** page:

-**ES_USE_KEYWORD_FILTERS:** The setting `ES_USE_KEYWORD_FILTERS` should now default to `FALSE`.
+**ES_USE_KEYWORD_FILTERS:** The setting `ES_USE_KEYWORD_FILTERS` should now default to `false`.
 While you can use keyword filters with embeddings based semantic queries, they significantly limit the power of semantic search by forcing keyword matches (preventing matches based on different words with similar meanings).

 **ES_SCORE_ANSWER_FIELD:** If set to true, QnABot executes embedding vector searches on embeddings generated on answer field if no match is found (above EMBEDDINGS_SCORE_THRESHOLD) on question fields.
 This allows QnABot to find matches based on the contents on the answer field as well as the questions.
 Only the plain text answer field is used (not the Markdown or SSML alternatives).
 Matches on the answer field must score above EMBEDDINGS_SCORE_ANSWER_THRESHOLD.
   - EMBEDDINGS_SCORE_THRESHOLD - see below